superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 db["doc2vec_embeddings"].head()
 ```

-While this code may initially appear complex, it's essentially structured to handle each row in the table as a distinct movie entry.
-Within each row, you'll find columns dedicated to essential movie details such as title, genres, and embeddings.
+This code (above) handles each row in the table as a distinct movie entry, with columns for the movie's essential details - title, genres, and embeddings.

-## Using Doc2Vec Embeddings to get the relevant recommendations.
+### Using Doc2Vec embeddings to surface relevant recommendations

-Our recommendation engine combines a neural network-based genre prediction model with a vector similarity search to provide relevant movie recommendations.

-For a given query movie, first, we use our trained neural network to predict its genres.
-Based on these predicted genres, we filter our movie database to include only those movies that share at least one genre with the query movie, achieved by constructing an appropriate SQL filter.
-We then perform a vector similarity search on this filtered subset to retrieve the most similar movies based on their vector representations.
-This approach ensures that the recommended movies are not only similar in terms of their vector characteristics but also share genre preferences with the query movie, resulting in more relevant and personalized recommendations.
+For a given query movie, we first get our trained neural network to predict its genres.
+We then filter our movie database (using an appropriate SQL filter) to include only those movies that belong to at least one of the predicted genres.
+Next, we perform a vector similarity search on this filtered subset, retrieving the most similar movies based on their vector representations.
+This approach ensures that our movie recommendations will be not only similar in terms of their vector characteristics but also share genre preferences with the query movie, resulting in more relevant and personalized recommendations.

 ```python
 # Function to get genres for a single movie query